 And perhaps most importantly?
 More able to create an environment for our family that supports everybody's needs.
 Your brain care can lead to community change.

-Think of brain care strategies the way you do vitamins - one moment of brain care won’t change your life, but moments of brain care every single day will keep your brain functioning at it’s best AND you’ll be less likely to experience anxiety.
+Think of brain care strategies the way you do vitamins - one moment of brain care won’t change your life, but moments of brain care every single day will keep your brain functioning at it’s best.

 This is for you if...